 Napoleon: Napoleon was a golden retriever who “owned” the campus.
 He wandered in and out of classrooms and the campus community took care of him, fed him, and made sure he went to see the vet.
 He was part of the campus for nearly 15 years before his death in 1960.
 In 1947, Napoleon was adopted as the official mascot for the school.
 He would occasionally sleep at the feet of students in classrooms, wander onto the stage during a performance, participate in the Homecoming parade, and even attend graduation ceremonies.
 His burial place is marked by a bench behind Old Main.

 NetID: The student’s NetID is used to access the PAWS system.
 Every student is assigned a NET ID when they are first admitted.
 The student’s NET ID is the same as their EIU email address without the @eiu.edu

-Old Main: Founded in 1895, Old Main is the castle you see when you pull into town as well as the first building built on campus.
+Old Main: Completed in 1899, Old Main is the castle you see when you pull into town as well as Eastern's flagship campus building.
 It’s currently home to the math and computer science departments, the Office of Admissions, Office of the Registrar, Cashier/Business Office, Affirmative Action & Diversity, and the president’s and three vice presidents’ offices.
 Old Main is a registered historical landmark.

 Panther Ambassadors Club (PAC): The Panther Ambassadors are highly motivated volunteer student leaders who serve as the face of the Eastern student body at numerous high profile campus events.
 They provide personal interaction with the EIU community and friends of the university.
 The Ambassadors make appearances at various campus events.
 Through service to the institution, the Panther Ambassadors provide personalized interaction to the Eastern community which allows them to build valuable relationships with faculty, administrators, trustees, and friends of the university.